idi-bd2k/2020-06-01-puerto-rico/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> Participants must have a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+They should have a modern web browser.
+Most work will be done online.
+If you want to setup your own computer to have the same software, you should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment %}